 File sharing online is usually done through simple methods such as email or cloud storage services.
-Your file uploads into the program or service and transfers to your recipient, no problem.
+You typically upload a file into the program or service and transfers to your recipient, no problem.
 Except, of course, if you experience a cyber attack.
 This is why you need a way to securely send files and documents.

 Secure file transfer can be as simple as encryption on the part of your transfer program and as complicated as having password-protected documents encrypted at the administrative level and then again in the transfer program.
 It all depends on the kind of file you’re sending.